 Volunteering and Internships

-Volunteering with Nearby Nature is a great way to invest in your community, meet fascinating people, and learn about local natural areas.
-Nearby Nature offers a wide variety of educational and restoration programs that rely on volunteers like you.
+Volunteering is a great way to invest in your community, meet fascinating people, and learn about local natural areas.

 Some of our volunteers serve as interns.
 Interns choose a specific Nearby Nature project to focus on, and dedicate a significant amount of time to their work.
 Interns are needed throughout the year, but particularly in the spring and fall for our School Nature Walks Program and in the summer for our Summer Daycamps Program.
-For some internships, a small stipend is available.
-For more information about current internships and application deadlines, click on Volunteer and Internship Forms and Questionnaires.
+For more information about internships and how to apply, click on Current Internships.
+Click here to see profiles of some of our current and recent past interns.

 -- Monica Oritz, Former Volunteer